Chelsea defender Tomori signs new five-year contract | Goal.com

 Chelsea defender Fikayo Tomori has signed a new five-year contract, tying him to the Stamford Bridge club until the summer of 2024.

-The 22-year-old has enjoyed a breakthrough season in west London, making 16 appearances in all competitions as well as earning his first England cap.
+The 22-year-old has enjoyed a breakthrough season in west London, making 16 appearances in all competitions as well as earning his first England cap in last month's Euro 2020 qualifier against Kosovo.

 "It’s a dream come true to sign a new five-year contract," Tomori told the club's website.
 "I’m really happy the club have shown this faith in me and I’m just excited to carry on.